-Performance: Because the Fund has only recently commenced investment operations, no performance information is presented for the Fund at this time.
-In the future, performance information will be presented in this section of the Prospectus.
-Also, shareholder reports containing financial and performance information will be mailed to shareholder semi-annually.
-Updated performance information will be available at no cost by visiting www.simplify.us or by calling 1 (855) 772-8488.
+Performance: The following performance information indicates some of the risks of investing in the Fund.
+The bar chart shows the Fund's performance from year to year.
+The table illustrates how the Fund's average annual total returns for 1 year and since inception periods compare with those of the Index and a broad measure of market performance.
+Past performance does not necessarily indicate how the Fund will perform in the future.
+Also, shareholder reports containing financial and performance information are mailed to shareholder semi-annually.
+Updated performance information is available at no cost by visiting www.simplify.us/etfs or by calling 1 (855) 772-8488.